-All reports made to the Principal/Designate, including those made verbally must be confirmed in writing, using the Safe and Accepting Schools Incident Report Form-Part I, and must be submitted to the Principal/Designate in a timely manner and no later than the end of the school day.
-Each report will be assigned a number for filing and retrieval purposes and investigated by the Principal/Designate.
+- 1. All incident reports, including those made verbally, must be confirmed in writing and submitted to the principal through the Safe Schools Reporting Tool in a timely manner and no later than the end of the school day. - 2.
+Where the principal is the sole witness to a serious student incident, the principal must complete an incident report through the Safe Schools Reporting Tool. - 3.
+Each incident report will be assigned a number for filing and retrieval purposes and investigated by the principal.